mtrohman/heiswayi.github.io/_posts/2015-09-02-developing-wpf-application-using-mvvm-design-pattern.md

 }
 ```

-`HashingViewMode.cs` is where it contains all the logics for this "Password Hashing Tool" program to work with the View.
+_HashingViewMode.cs_ is where it contains all the binding properties for this "Password Hashing Tool" program to work with the View.

 ```csharp
 using System;